ElectriGrid/.github/profile/README.md

 # Hi!
-This is the ElectrGrid Capstone Project (MEDS 2026) Landing Page ⚡️
+This is the ElectrGrid Capstone Project - MEDS 2026 ⚡️
+## Power lines and people: Mapping how distribution grid constraints shape resilient and equitable energy transition

 ## Project summary